sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **Please see the USA-NPN data attribution policy for recommendations for how to properly cite the dataset: https://www.usanpn.org/terms#DataAttribution**

+We have added the correct citation for the dataset (USA National Phenology Network, 2017)

 ### Abstract
 **be sure to indicate that the study is focused on the U.S.**

 This is now made clear by specifying that it's the USA NPN.

 **L26-29: models performed best when applied to the same data with which they were built – you attribute this to scale…though other things could be at play here, such as local adaptation and species’ sensitivity to different forcing variables varying across the range.**

+Spatial scale is the primary difference between the two datasets used here, but Reviewer 1 is correct in that local adaptation or species sensitivity could be the mechanisms behind the differences seen at different scales.
+We have clarified this in the abstract as well as the 2nd paragraph of the discussion.

 **L33: you mention that the NPN dataset offers many species… though this is a good point, it is actually irrelevant to the arguments that you are making in this paragraph, that is, if your comparison is focused on only a handful of species.
 Oh, now I see you make this point several times in the paper…but I’m still struggling to see how it’s relevant.
 Is it that you could have built models with many more species in this study based on what NPN offers, but you were limited by what the LTER datasets had to offer?**

-Reviewer 2 is correct in that our analysis was limited by species common to the NPN and four LTER datasets.
+Reviewer 1 is correct in that our analysis was limited by species common to the NPN and four LTER datasets.
 Large scale phenology studies typically employ as many species as are available in a given dataset.
-Thus we point out the large species pool of the NPN dataset throughout as it is something other researchers should consider when designing their own analysis.
+Thus we point out the large species pool of the USA-NPN dataset throughout as it is something other researchers should consider when designing their own analysis.

 **L34-36: this concluding sentence could be made stronger if you kept the focus on the findings of the present paper – the strengths and limitations of the two datasets and their suitable applications.**